Group Network Hawkes Process: EMPIRICAL STUDY: A SINA WEIBO DATASET

 \subsection{Model Estimation and Interpretation}

-To estimate the GNHP model, we approximate the background intensities by B-spline basis with $8$ equally spaced knots between $0$ to $24$ (hours) and the truncated exponential triggering functions~\eqref{truncEXP} with $b=5$ (hours).
+We approximate the background intensities of the GNHP model by periodic B-spline basis with $\nk=3,\cdots,10$ equally spaced knots between $[0,\omega]$ with $\omega=24$ (hours) and the triggering functions is of the form~\eqref{truncEXP} with $b=5$ (hours).
 For better numerical stability, we put an upper bound $100$ on parameters $\eta_g$'s and $\gamma_g$'s.
-Using the EM algorithm proposed in Section~\ref{sec:em} with $200$ initial membership and parameter estimates obtained from the algorithm in Section A.2 of the supplementary material, we first use the proposed LIC given in~\eqref{LIC} to choose the number of latent groups with $\lambda_{mT} = ({15 T})^{-1} \left(\median_{1\le i\le m}n_i\right)^{0.6}\bar d^{0.25}$.
-From Figure~\ref{base_intense}, we can see that the log-likelihood has a steep increase when $G$ changes from $1$ to $2$, suggesting that it might be suitable to use a latent group structure to model the heterogeneity among the network nodes.
-The optimal number of groups chosen by LIC is $G=4$, for which model the estimated background intensities are illustrated in Figure~\ref{base_intense} and the resulting parameter estimates are summarized in Table~\ref{weibo_est}.
+Using the EM algorithm proposed in Section~\ref{sec:em} with $200$ initial membership and parameter estimates obtained from the algorithm in Section A.2 of the supplementary material, we first use the proposed LIC given in~\eqref{LIC} to choose the number of latent groups with $\lambda_{mT} = ({15 T})^{-1} \left(\median_{1\le i\le m}n_i\right)^{0.6}\bar d^{0.25}$. {From Figure~\ref{base_intense}, we can see that the LICs have steep increases when $G$ changes from $1$ to $2$ for all choices of $\nk$'s,} suggesting suitability to use a latent group structure to model the heterogeneity among network nodes.
+The optimal number of groups chosen by LIC is $G=4$ {for all choices of $\nk$'s}.